edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingMQTTDevice.md

 ## Schedule Job

-The schedule job is defined in the `[[DeviceList.AutoEvents]]` section of the device configuration file:
+The schedule job is defined in the `autoEvents` section of the device definition file:

 ```yaml
     autoEvents: